No-fault evictions to be abolished in new renters Bill, Queen’s Speech confirms

 It will also “strengthen landlords’ rights of possession”, therefore providing a “fair and effective” market for tenants and landlords, the Government said.

+In a separate Social Housing Regulation Bill, it will increase social housing tenants’ rights, and improve how they can hold landlords to account, in response to concerns raised by the 2017 Grenfell Tower fire.

-The Bill, announced in the Queen’s Speech, will introduce stronger possession grounds when there are repeated incidences of rent arrears, and reduce notice periods when there is antisocial behaviour.
+The Renters Reform Bill, announced in the Queen’s Speech, will introduce stronger possession grounds when there are repeated incidences of rent arrears, and reduce notice periods when there is antisocial behaviour.

 It will introduce an ombudsman so disputes between private landlords and tenants can be resolved without going to court.